gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 ### 1983

 A map was included with the January 1983 issue of Micom BASIC magazine.
 The below image is saved from a [Yahoo!
-Japana Auction listing](https://page.auctions.yahoo.co.jp/jp/auction/x1060034656).
+Japan Auction listing](https://page.auctions.yahoo.co.jp/jp/auction/x1060034656).

 [![Akihabara, January 1983](/images/posts/akihabara-1983-micom.jpg)](/images/posts/akihabara-1983-micom.jpg)